Lawrence Lessig recently posted this calm, engaging presentation on his site: 20 minutes or so on why I am 4Barack (Lessig Blog).

 Well, I thought it was funny.
 Then I realized: these are real people, and they actually believe the tripe they’re typing.
 And they’re willing to essentially excommunicate Billy Graham for saying these things, and at least ignore him and be undeterred by his newfound understanding of the subtleties and complexities of scripture.

 It’s that attitude I find horrific: the arrogance and dogmatic self-righteousness that says, “My faith is a good faith if it remains untouched, unchanged.”
 Because they really do believe that faith is equivalent to a list of codified ‘beliefs.’
 When, to my thinking, any list of codified beliefs is essentially idolatry — a graven image not of a god’s face but of human words worshipped in place of the god they supposedly point to.

 If these guys check their Gospels carefully, I think they’ll find a Jesus who reserved his most vitriolic condemnation (what little there was of it) for the self-righteous, those who judged others without looking hard at themselves, those who would have contempt at best and condemnation at worst, for those of a different point of view or place in life.

-[Edited to add: yet more irony from the inerrantist camp -- Albert Mohler, itching to further dismiss Richard Dawkins' new book, The God Delusion, gleefully quotes at length from a review written by Terry Eagleton in The London Review of Books.
-I guess Mohler has no qualms swallowing the opinions of a Marxist literary theorist as long as they're lake worth homes for sale the service of discrediting another heretic.]
+[Edited to add: yet more irony from the inerrantist camp — Albert Mohler, itching to further dismiss Richard Dawkins’ new book, The God Delusion, gleefully quotes at length from a review written by Terry Eagleton in The London Review of Books.
+I guess Mohler has no qualms swallowing the opinions of a Marxist literary theorist as long as they’re in the service of discrediting another heretic.]

 I’m a big believer that money talks and bs walks.
 I used to be more idealistic: that money wasn’t everything, and that (outside of very healthy friendships and family relationships) how someone values you wasn’t necessarily dependent on the money they were willing to give you or trust you with.